On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment

 But how small is ``small enough''?
-In particular, what about spectral results for the physical $\mu_a$ given in (\ref{eq:muCL})?
-In the physics literature one traditionally finds non-rigorous perturbative treatments; cf. \cite{CetAL}. {A non-perturbative numerical evaluation of a handful of low-lying eigenvalues has been carried out by the Thallers, see \cite{ThallerBOOK} (section 7, and the dedication) and \cite{ThallerREVIEW}, though unfortunately without revealing the details of how the numerical evaluation has been accomplished.} Numerically they compared the electron's lowest eigenvalue of (\ref{eq:HdiracSR}) with that of (\ref{eq:HdiracSRamm}).
+In particular, is the physical value of $|\mu_a|$ given in (\ref{eq:muCL}) small enough?
+In the physics literature one traditionally finds mostly non-rigorous perturbative treatments; cf. \cite{CetAL}.
+A non-perturbative numerical evaluation of a handful of low-lying eigenvalues has been carried out by the Thallers, see \cite{ThallerBOOK} (section 7, and the dedication) and \cite{ThallerREVIEW}, though unfortunately without revealing the details of how the numerical evaluation has been accomplished.
+Numerically they compared the electron's lowest eigenvalue of (\ref{eq:HdiracSR}) with that of (\ref{eq:HdiracSRamm}).
 Their eigenvalue plot (see Fig.~7.1 in \cite{ThallerBOOK}) suggests that these lowest eigenvalues must be barely distinguishable for all naturally occurring $Z$, while significant discrepancies become visible when $Z>118$; the lowest eigenvalue of (\ref{eq:HdiracSR}) terminates when $Z\nearrow 137.036$, while its counterpart for (\ref{eq:HdiracSRamm}) continues to exist until it meets the previously second-lowest eigenvalue at about $Z\approx 145$ with value $E\approx 0$.
 There a cross-over happens, and both eigenvalues continue to decrease until they meet the negative continuum roughly when $Z\approx 147$, resp. $Z\approx 160$.
 We have not seen any confirmation of these numerical results by other authors.
-This is one of the open issues that we address in our paper, as the special-relativistic limit of our main inquiry.
+This is one of the open issues that we address in our paper, as the special-relativistic spin-off of our main inquiry.